 Chaparral Career Advantage Workshops

-The following Chaparral Career Advantage workshops are free (unless otherwise noted) and open to all students, community and alumni.
-Please note that all workshops require registration in advance.
+The following Chaparral Career Advantage workshops are free (unless otherwise noted) and open to all students, alumni, and community members.
+Student registration is available in Chap Life.
+On-site registration will be available for alumni and community members day of the workshop.
+Walk-ins are welcome.
+Not all workshops are offered every semester.
 Questions can be directed to Career Services at (630) 942-2230.

 - Internship Search Workshop